janusw/janusw/README.md

 ### Hi there 👋

+- It's me! 😬
+- :atom: I'm a physicist.
+I have a working knowledge of the entire universe 😉
+- 🎸 Also, I like Radiohead 😜 (and lots of other music) 🤘
+- 👾 I'm passionate about software development 🤓
+- 🔭 I'm currently working on the safe integration of drones into German airspace 🚀

 <!--
 **janusw/janusw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.